Common Bond Institute

 Call For Submissions

-Steve Olweean and Myron Eshowsky
+C0-Editors: Steve Olweean and Myron Eshowsky

-A quarterly, interdisciplinary, and peer-reviewed journal of Common Bond Institute (CBI) and the International Humanistic Psychology Association (IHPA).
+An interdisciplinary and peer-reviewed journal of Common Bond Institute (CBI) and the International Humanistic Psychology Association (IHPA).

 It is a virtual, open-access, and free publication, drawing from a number of interrelated fields reflecting a whole-person, cross-cultural perspective and exploration of the psycho-emotional trauma experience, from the individual to the communal level.
 As such, it gathers and disseminates a diversity of content and format delving into the dynamics and multidimensional aspects and intersections of trauma, and the process of unresolved profound trauma extending into future generations as transgenerational trauma.